itk-dev/openid-connect-bundle/README.md

 bin/console itk-dev:openid-connect:login --help
 ```

 for details.

 Be aware that a login token only can be used once
-before it is removed, and if you used email as property
+before it is removed, and if you used email as your user provider property
 the email goes into the `username` argument.

 ## Changes for Symfony 6.0